mikko-apo/ki-repo/docs/backlog.md

 * cleanup and removal operations
 * create release notes
 * web cmd store handler to prefs
+* version-build can use .ki.yml to build version

 # Future releases
 * Digital signing